An Anthology of Noise & Electronic Music

-The An Anthology of Noise & Electronic Music is a seven album compilation of 176 tracks of historic noise music and electronic music released on 15 CDs between the years 2001 and 2011.
+An Anthology of Noise & Electronic Music is a seven album compilation of 176 tracks of historic noise music and electronic music released on 15 CDs between the years 2001 and 2011.
 It was curated, noted and edited by Guy-Marc Hinant.

-Most all of the CDs are out of print.
+Almost all of the CDs are out of print.
 The breadth of the anthology makes it comparable to Harry Everett Smith’s 1952 Anthology of American Folk Music.